meening42/espExample/README.md

 ### Application Required

-Tested with andorid ``ESP SoftAP Provisioning`` app.
+Tested with Android ``ESP SoftAP Provisioning`` app.
 Other provisioning applications are available for various platforms.
 See below

 #### Platform : Android
 For Android, a provisioning application along with source code is available on GitHub : [esp-idf-provisioning-android](https://github.com/espressif/esp-idf-provisioning-android)
 #### Platform : iOS
 For iOS, a provisioning application along with source code is available on GitHub : [esp-idf-provisioning-ios](https://github.com/espressif/esp-idf-provisioning-ios)
 #### Platform : Linux / Windows / macOS
 To install the dependency packages needed, please refer to the top level [README file](../../README.md#running-test-python-script-pytest).

 `esp_prov` supports BLE and SoftAP transport for Linux, MacOS and Windows platforms.